 Bankruptcy and Repossessed Vehicles in Pennsylvania

 Bankruptcy is a tool you could use to stop a repossession, stop a vehicle from being sold, or discharging a loan balance if your car was auctioned.
 If you are behind on your car payments, filing for bankruptcy will stop a lender from taking your car – at least for a little while.
 A Chapter 7 case might by you some time and allow you to discharge the remaining loan balance if your car is repossessed and sold.
 However, outside of paying the delinquent balance, there is no mechanism to save your car.

 A Chapter 13 case is different.
 When someone files Chapter 13, they reorganize their debt, including their car payments.
 Depending on your situation, it might be beneficial to pay your entire vehicle loan through your bankruptcy plan.
 In other cases, a debtor would continue to pay their regular car payments to their lender and only pay what they are behind through their plan.
 Our experienced West Chester bankruptcy lawyers will guide you through the process so you understand the pros and cons of each type of bankruptcy.

 Pennsylvania Bankruptcy Lawyers Available to Help You With a Vehicle Repossession

 Having a car or truck repossessed is more than a financial setback.
 It could disrupt your ability to work or take care of your family.
 There are steps you could take before and after your vehicle is repossessed.
 To understand your available options, call our Springfield, PA bankruptcy lawyers at (215) 701-6519.
-The attorneys and staff at Young, Marr, Mallis & Deane are here to assist you.
+The attorneys and staff at Young, Marr, Mallis & Associates are here to assist you.